snowdj/bradonomics.github.io/_drafts/proximity-to-greatness.md

 headline:
 sub-heading:
 description:
-category:     #Should be lower case or links won't work.
+category: #needs to be lowercase
+category-url:
 featured-image:
 og-image:
 permalink:
 ---
 Paul Graham has a number of essays that I find intriguing.
-On thing he talks about is how your location matters.
+One thing he talks about is how your location matters.
 Being in close proximity to other people doing what you want to do is a big deal.

 But what about the internet, is that not a place where you can connect to people doing what you want to be doing?

 I'm so introverted I wouldn't go out to meet people if we lived in the same city anyway.
-What  good would it do me to pay San Francisco rent if I only talked to people online anyway.
+What good would it do me to pay San Francisco rent if I only talked to people online.
 I can do that from Chiang Mai for a fraction of the cost.